m50d/forex/README.md

   * Generally I kept things as simple/minimal-effort as possible.
   I used existing libraries for the HTTP client and caching.
+  Max cache size is hardcoded for the time being;
+  I would only add a configuration parameter if and when there was a clear need for it.
   * I tried to keep the code close to the existing style in terms of using final tagless etc.
   However I did  rename the repeated types with the same name